How Much Auto Insurance is Enough

 - Medical coverage provides for medical expenses to you and your passengers that are the result of an accident.
 The way you use your car may make a difference in the amount of medical coverage you need.
 For example, we might suggest more coverage for a parent who regularly takes a carload of kids to soccer practice than for a driver who expects to drive mostly alone.

-Keep in mind that Oregon requires certain minimum levels of coverage.
+Keep in mind that California requires certain minimum levels of coverage.
 The right car insurance coverage for you is unique - talk to us today to find out how to get the best price and value on auto insurance for you.